 Hackensack University Medical Center (HUMC), is a non-profit, research and teaching hospital and the largest provider of New Jersey’s inpatient and outpatient services.

-The new, nine-story 2nd Street Pavilion is a 500,000 SF addition which expands the number of private rooms, adds a modern surgery center, and increases ICU capacity.
+The new, nine-story 2nd Street Pavilion is a 500,000 SF addition that expands the number of private rooms, adds a modern surgery center, and increases ICU capacity.

 With space already limited on the steeply sloping campus, the pavilion footprint required a deep excavation immediately adjacent to active facilities ranging in height from 1-6 stories.
 The new addition would also require large (up to 6,000 kips) axial and lateral (100 kips) foundation loads to be supported on drilled shafts.
 Additionally, the original contract documents included a conceptual design for an earth retention system, with the portion of the system adjacent to the existing, operational hospital (3-ft off the pile line) shown as a large, cantilevered secant pile wall.

-The primary challenge for the owner was to limit disruption to ongoing patient services, research and teaching operations during construction of the new, 9-story addition on the steeply sloping site and immediately adjacent to the existing active 6-story hospital building
+The primary challenge for the owner was to limit the disruption to ongoing patient services, research, and teaching operations during construction of the new, 9-story addition on the steeply sloping site and immediately adjacent to the existing active 6-story hospital building

 Fifty-nine permanently-cased 5-ft diameter drilled shafts and 9 permanently-cased, 4-ft diameter shafts were installed for the project.
 All shafts were installed through the overburden and underlying clays and silts and socketed up to 25-ft into the red shale bedrock.